OlleMattsson/yijing/static/iching-lite.md

 profoundly, by his mere existence  and by the impact of his personality, that they will be swayed by him as the grass by the wind.

-THE LINES

-Six at the beginning means:

-Boy like contemplation.
-For an inferior man, no blame.
-For a superior man, humiliation.

-This means contemplation from a distance, without comprehension.
-A man of influence is at hand, abut his influence is not understood by the    common people.
-This matters little in the case of the masses, for they benefit   by the actions of the ruling sage whether they understand them or not.
-But   for a superior man it is a disgrace.
-He must not content himself with a shallow,   thoughtless view of prevailing forces; he must contemplate them as a connected   whole and try to understand them.

-Six in the second place means:

-Contemplation through the crack of the door.
-Furthering for the perseverance of a woman.

-Through the crack of the door one has a limited outlook; one looks outward from within.
-Contemplation is subjectively limited.
-One tends to   relate everything to oneself and cannot put oneself in another's place and   understand his motives.
-This is appropriate for a good housewife.
-It is not  necessary for her to be conversant with the affairs of the world.
-But for  a man who must take active part in public life, such a narrow, egotistic way of contemplating things is of course harmful.

-Six in the third place means:

-Contemplation of my life
-Decides the choice
-Between advance and retreat.

-This is the place of transition.
-We no longer look outward to receive pictures that are more or less limited and confused, but direct out contemplation upon ourselves in order to find a guideline for our decisions.
-This self-contemplation means the overcoming of naive egotism in the person who sees everything solely  form his own standpoint.
-He begins to reflect and in this way acquires objectivity.
-However, self-knowledge does not mean preoccupation with one's   own thoughts;  rather, it means concern about the effects one creates.
-It   is only the effects  our lives produce that give us the right to judge whether   what we have done  means progress or regression.

-Six in the fourth place means:

-Contemplation of the light of the kingdom.
-It furthers one to exert influence as the guest of a king.

-This describes a man who understands the secrets by which a kingdom can be made to flourish.
-Such a man must be given an authoritative position, in which he can exert influence.
-He should be, so to speak, a guest-that is, he should be honored and act independently, and should not be used as   a tool.
-Nine at the top means:

-Contemplation of his life.
-The superior man is without blame.

-While the preceding line represents a man who contemplates himself, here in the highest place everything that is personal, related to the ego,    is excluded.
-The picture is that of a sage who stands outside the affairs    of the world.
-Liberated from his ego, he contemplates the laws of life and   so realizes that knowing how to become free of blame is the highest good.

-<a name="21"></a>
 21. Shih Ho / Biting Through
 -----------------------------